tng-coop/coop-members/README.md

 **Tool:** Graphile Migrate

 **Workflow:**
-- Write SQL (CREATE TABLE, ALTER TABLE) in .sql files
+- Write SQL (CREATE TABLE, ALTER TABLE) in .sql files (current.sql while in watch mode).
-- Store migrations in version control (Git)
+- Store migrations in version control (Git).
-- Use graphile-migrate watch (dev) and graphile-migrate migrate (prod)
+- Use graphile-migrate watch (dev) and graphile-migrate migrate (prod).
+- A 'shadow' database may be used by Graphile Migrate to verify safe migrations; we set SHADOW_DATABASE_URL for that.

 ## Security